About the Artist

 and also more recently less obsolescent.

 Nathaniel Wyrick is a 2014 graduate from the School of the Museum of Fine Arts and Tufts University MFA program and a co-founder of the Boston based Petrichor Performance Collective.
-He has exhibited and performed throughout the US and Europe, most notably at the Piano Craft Gallery (Boston, MA), Panoply Performance Laboratory (Brooklyn, NY), Mobius (Cambridge, MA), and the Tempting Failure Festival (London, England).
+He has exhibited and performed throughout the US and Europe, most notably at the Piano Craft Gallery (Boston, MA), Panoply Performance Laboratory (Brooklyn, NY), Mobius (Cambridge, MA), Pacific Northwest College of Art (Portland, OR), and the Tempting Failure Festival (London, England).
 He is the recipient of grants through the Mayor’s Office of Arts and Culture & the Boston Arts Commission, the New Center for Arts and Culture and Combined Jewish Philanthropies, and a Post Graduate Teaching Fellowship award from the SMFA.
-He is currently based in Portland, Oregon, where he works as a Senior Admissions Counselor for the Pacific Northwest College of Art.
+He is currently based in Asheville, NC, where he works as an Admissions Counselor for Warren Wilson College and the MA program in Critical and Historical Craft Studies.

 Nathaniel’s work is autobiographical in nature, holding a twinge of longing for his southern roots.
 Much of his work is concerned with the exploration of identity, masculinity, and sexuality, especially in relation to memory, domesticity, and historical traditions of southern Americana.
 Through this lens, he examines the relationships he has established with people and site-specific locations.
 He approaches his creative practice as an opportunity to more deeply research and explore these interests.